Connect with others who understand.

 Medically reviewed by Angelica Balingit, M.D.

 Sleep apnea and weight gain are closely connected, but not in a simple cause-and-effect way.
-Understanding how these two influence each other can help people take meaningful steps toward better health.
+Understanding how they influence each other can help you take meaningful steps toward better health.

 What Is Sleep Apnea?

-Sleep apnea is a sleep disorder where a person’s breathing stops and starts during sleep.
-The most common type is obstructive sleep apnea (OSA), which happens when the upper airway is blocked or narrowed during sleep.
+Sleep apnea is a sleep disorder in which a person’s breathing stops and starts during sleep.
+The most common type is obstructive sleep apnea (OSA), which happens when the upper airway is blocked or narrowed.
 This can cause symptoms such as loud snoring, gasping for air, and trouble staying asleep, which can make you tired the next day due to poor sleep quality.

 “I am waiting for my doctor’s appointment to address my sleep apnea issues,” one MyObesityTeam member said.
 “I am not sleeping well and feel exhausted.”
 Another member replied, “I’m tired and exhausted, all because of my sleep apnea.
 I would love to sleep a straight six hours if possible.”